crh3675/nodeii/README.md

 - Entities
 - Managers
+- Components

-Managers are backend service containers that manage business logic.
+__Managers__ are backend service containers that manage business logic.
 Imagine you want to expose a single service to manage Registrations.
 This service may touch many __entities__.
 This is the perfect place for placing complex business logic functions.

+__Components__ are libraries that don't quite fit the mold of an Entity or Manager.
+Most likely, some sort of wrapper for a third-party integration or general library that may be used through the application.
+An example of this would be a _Cryptography_ library or a wrapper for _AWS_ functions.

 Interface
 ---------------